 Good value prices and efficient engines mean the Arteon shouldn’t provide any running cost shocks

-With prices starting from around £32,000, the Arteon is well priced when compared to premium rivals from Audi and BMW, especially when you consider that all Arteons are well equipped with kit that is likely to be optional on rivals.
+With prices starting from £40,000, the Arteon is well priced when compared to premium rivals from Audi and BMW, especially when you consider that all Arteons are equipped with kit as standard that is likely to be optional on rivals.
 With all Arteons now costing over the £40,000 barrier, they will be subject to the £390 tax supplement for years 2-6.

 In this review

-- 1Volkswagen Arteon reviewThe VW Arteon is a dramatically styled hatch with a luxury feel that takes on premium executive rivals
+- 1VerdictThe VW Arteon is a dramatically styled hatch with a luxury feel that takes on premium executive rivals

 - 2Engines, performance and driveRefined, comfortable and a great all-rounder, but don’t expect the Arteon to provide much in the way of driving thrills